SATHYAGITH368/Hexapod-Robot-Control-via-EEG-based-Mind-Signals-/README.md

 The end goal is to enable hands-free operation of the hexapod robot, demonstrating the potential of mind-controlled robotics in applications ranging from assistive technologies to advanced human-robot interaction scenarios

+Prerequisites
+Make sure you have installed all of the following prerequisites on your development machine:

+Git - Download & Install Git.
+OSX and Linux machines typically have this already installed.
+Python - Download & Install Python3 - Minimum requirement 3.8.x
+Pybluez - Bluetooth Configuration
+Mindwave Configuration with python - Mindwave configuration